Database connections are supported in Insights in ArcGIS Enterprise and Insights desktop.

-Data caching allows Insights for ArcGIS to create and manage tables in your managed database to improve query performance.
-The user that creates the database connection must have been granted all required database privileges in order for data caching to be triggered.
+Data caching allows ArcGIS Insights to create and manage tables in your managed database to improve query performance.
+The user that creates the database connection must have been granted all required database privileges for data caching to be triggered.

 Data will only be cached if all the following conditions are met: